metamorph-inc/openmeta-mms/docs/pet/pet_nesting.rst

 ===========

-PET Nesting allows the user to place a PET inside another PET and make connections between two PETs using the Problem Input and Problem Output components.
+PET Nesting allows the user to place a PET inside another PET and make connections between two PETs using the **Problem Input** and **Problem Output** atoms.

-With PET Nesting, the user can add additional levels of encapsulation and composability to a model.
+With PET Nesting, the user can add encapsulation and composability to an analysis workflow model.

 Adding a new PET to another PET
 -------------------------------